Winged Loosestrife

 Loosestrife family (Lythraceae)

-Description: This native perennial plant is up to 3' tall, branching occasionally from the lower half of the central stem.
+Description: This perennial plant is up to 3' tall, branching occasionally from the lower half of the central stem.
 This central stem is strongly winged and hairless.
 The leaves are alternate in the upper half of the central stem and opposite from each other in the lower half; they are usually alternate in the smaller side stems.
-The leaves are up to 4" long and 2" across, becoming gradually smaller as they ascend the stems.
-They are hairless, cordate or lanceolate, and have smooth margins.
+The leaves are up to 3½" long and 1½" across, becoming gradually smaller as they ascend the stems.
+They are hairless, ovate or lanceolate, smooth along their margins, and sessile.
 The inflorescence consists of a tall narrow spike up to 1½' long.
-One or two flowers appear from the axils of small leaves, which are crowded together along the spike.
-Each flower is about ½" across or slightly larger, and is lavender or purple.
-It has six lobes that flare outward from a tubular calyx; each lobe has a fine line of darker purple that leads to the throat of the flower.
-There are 6 stamens and a pistil that may, or may not, be exerted from the flower.
-The calyx is green or purple, with six triangular teeth.
+One or two flowers develop from individual axils of small leafy bracts, which are crowded together along the spike.
+Each flower is about ½" across or slightly larger, and its corolla is pale lavender to purple.
+The corolla has six narrow lobes that spread outward from a tubular calyx; each lobe has a fine line of dark purple that leads to the throat of the flower.
+The calyx is light green to purplish green with 6 lanceolate teeth.
+Reproductive organs consist of 6 stamens and a pistil with a single style; the style may, or may not, be exerted.
 The blooming period occurs from mid- to late summer, and lasts about 1-2 months.
-There is no floral scent.
-The root system consists of a taproot with rhizomes.
+There is no noticeable floral scent.
+The root system is rhizomatous.
 The tiny seeds can be carried a considerable distance by wind or water.

 Cultivation: The preference is full sun and wet to moist conditions.
 The soil should be poorly drained and high in organic matter.
 Foliar disease is not troublesome.
 Winged Loosestrife is easier to grow from transplants, as the tiny seedlings are highly vulnerable to the effect of summer heat and drought.
 Mature plants may appear ragged towards the end of the blooming season, or flop over from lack of support.

-Range & Habitat: Winged Loosestrife is widely distributed in Illinois, but occurs only occasionally in any specific locale (see Distribution Map).
-Habitats include moist black soil prairies, marshes, fens, borders of lakes, areas along rivers and drainage ditches, and low-lying ground along railroads.
-This plant has trouble competing against dense stands of the taller wetland grasses.
+Range & Habitat: The native Winged Loosestrife is widely distributed in Illinois, but it occurs only occasionally in any specific locale (see Distribution Map).
+Habitats include moist black soil prairies, marshes, fens, borders of lakes and ponds, areas along rivers and drainage ditches, and low-lying ground along railroads.
+This plant has trouble competing against dense stands of the taller wetland grasses, particularly Phalaris arundinacea (Reed Canary Grass).

-Faunal Associations: Many kinds of insects visit the flowers, including various long-tongued bees, Green Metallic bees, bee flies, butterflies, and skippers.
-Among the long-tongued bees, are such visitors as honeybees, bumblebees, Epeoline Cuckoo bees, Miner bees, and large Leaf-Cutting bees.
+Faunal Associations: Many kinds of insects visit the flowers, including various long-tongued bees, green metallic bees, bee flies, butterflies, and skippers.
+Among the long-tongued bees, are such visitors as honeybees, bumblebees, cuckoo bees (Epeolus spp., Triepeolus spp., Coelioxys spp.), long-horned bees (Melissodes spp., Svastra spp.), and leaf-cutting bees (Megachile spp.).
 Sometimes Syrphid flies feed on the pollen, but they are non-pollinating.
+A Eurasian aphid, Myzus lythri, sucks plant juices from the aerial parts of Lythrum spp., and the caterpillars of a moth, Eudryas unio (Pearly Wood Nymph), reportedly feed on these plants.
+In addition, Winged Loosestrife may be a host plant of the leaf beetle, Pachybrachis calcaratus.
 The seeds are too small to be of any interest to birds; little information is available about this plant's status as a food source to mammalian herbivores.

 Photographic Location: The photograph was taken along a drainage ditch at Meadowbrook Park in Urbana, Illinois.

 Comments: This native plant should not be confused with Lythrum salicaria (Purple Loosestrife).
 The latter is an aggressive Eurasian plant that invades wetlands and forms dense stands that exclude other species.
 It was introduced to the United States as an ornamental plant.
-As compared to the native plant, Purple Loosestrife has wingless stems, a larger size, and slender willow-like leaves that often have hairs.
+As compared to the native plant Lythrum alatum (Winged Loosestrife), Purple Loosestrife has wingless stems, a larger size, and slender willow-like leaves that often have hairs.